FIGMA DESIGN SYSTEM

 05

-The type layer carries the same rigour as colour: two families, a weight scale, and a full set of named text styles from heading/h1 down to body/sm.
+The typography layer follows the same structured approach as the colour system: two font families, a defined weight scale, and named text styles ranging from heading/h1 to body/sm/link.

 Heading